TheOdinProject/curriculum/javascript/computer_science/project_graph.md

 You'll build a simple, undirected, unweighted graph implementation using an adjacency list.
 The focus is on understanding how to store and manipulate graph relationships.
 For simplicity, you may assume that the values of each vertex are unique in the graph.

 Build a `Graph` class (or factory) to represent your graph.
 For now, it should only include storage for an `adjacencyList`.
-There are several ways you can represent this list.
-Some common ones are an `Object` or a 2D `Array`.
 Then proceed to create the following methods:

-1. `addVertex(value)`: Adds a new value to the adjacency list.
+1. `addVertex(value)`: Adds `value` to the adjacency list.
+Does nothing if `value` is already in the graph.

    **Hint:** The number of entries in the adjacency list should always be the same as the number of vertices in the graph.

-1. `addEdge(value1, value2)`: Creates an edge between two vertices.
-Remember that we are building a *simple, undirected* graph.
+1. `addEdge(value1, value2)`: Creates an edge between the two vertices `value1` and `value2`.
+If either `value1` or `value2` are not in the graph, creates a vertex for them before creating the edge.
+Remember that our graph is *simple*, *undirected*, and *unweighted*, so you must take this into consideration.

-1. `toString()`: Returns a string representation of the underlying adjacency list.
+1. `toString()`: Returns a string that represents the underlying adjacency list.
 You can use this to print the graph and inspect its state.
 The string representation should look something like this:

     ```text
     X -> ( Y, Z )